Skip to content

 The files can be found on unpkg or jsdelivr.com.

-Mkdocs-Mermaid2 will still insert the appropriate call to the library into the HTML page, according to the type of library (as all-in-one javascript function, or ESM module), as well as the initialization sequence.
+Mkdocs-Mermaid2 will still insert the appropriate call to the JavaScript library into the HTML page, according to the type of library (as all-in-one javascript function, or ESM module), as well as the initialization sequence.

 To determine which version, it will use the extension: